wpieters/tetris-go-vibe/README.md

    - Complete lines will be cleared, earning you points
    - The game ends when pieces stack to the top of the screen
    - Try to create as many complete lines as possible!

-## Requirements

-- Go 1.18 or later
-- Terminal with ANSI escape code support

 ## Development